 Bread does not contain sugar and fat, but complex carbohydrates, which are vital for our body’s energy metabolism.
 In a healthy, balanced diet, carbohydrates should make up around 60 percent of the total energy intake.
 Complex carbohydrates such as bread contribute to keeping our cognitive functions performing correctly.
 This is particularly important because although the brain represents only 2% of our body weight, its energetic needs are incredible high (20%).

 Consumption of some kinds of bread helps prevent metabolic diseases, such as metabolic syndrome and type 2 diabetes.
-Also bread contains most of the essential nutrients for life : carbohydrates, proteins, vitamins (A, B1, B2, Niacin, Folic Acid, …) and minerals (calcium, magnesium, phosphorus, iodine, iron and zinc).
-Depending on its fibre content, bread may help regulate intestinal transit and prevent colon cancer.
-It is also especially recommended by cardiologists as a main component of any heart-healthy diet, its consumption helps reducing the blood urea level, to strengthen the nervous system (because of vitamin B1) and to fortify the muscles, thus making it especially suitable for sportsmen, children and elders.
+Bread also contains most of the nutrients that are essential for life : carbohydrates, proteins, vitamins (A, B1, B2, Niacin, Folic Acid, …) and minerals (calcium, magnesium, phosphorus, iodine, iron and zinc).
+Depending on its fibre content, bread can help regulate intestinal transit and prevent colon cancer.
+It is recommended by cardiologists in particular as a main component of any heart-healthy diet.
+Its consumption helps reducing the blood urea level, strengthen the nervous system (because of vitamin B1), and fortify the muscles, thus making it especially suitable for sportsmen, children, and elderly people.

-Eating bread is an everyday life pleasure.
-With butter, jam or honey, bread means happiness.
+For many people, eating bread is an everyday life pleasure: whether eaten with butter, jam, or honey, bread can mean happiness.
 The multiplicity and variety of bread also gives us the opportunity to eat it in many occasions.
-Why does it mean happiness only with butter, jam or honey?
-Actually, bread complements most of the foodstuffs: chocolate, ham, cheese, cold meat, eggs, foie… you can prepare a sandwich with almost everything!
+Whilst often eaten with butter, jam, or honey, bread actually complements many ingredients and other foodstuffs: chocolate, ham, cheese, cold meat, eggs, foie… you can prepare a sandwich with almost everything!